How to Leverage the IF Function in Google Sheets for Conditional Logic

 Using the IF Function with Text

 You can also employ the IF function to generate a specific value from cells containing an exact text string.
-This capability allows conditional outcomes based on precise text criteria within your spreadsheet data.Let's consider some employees who still need to report their working hours.
-It's important to note that no bonus will be awarded until they submit their data.
+This capability allows conditional outcomes based on precise text criteria within your spreadsheet data, utilizing multiple logical expressions to handle various conditions.

-Let's apply the formula in cell F3 to mark them accordingly:
+Let’s apply the formula in cell F3:

 =IF(E3="No Data", "No Bonus", E3*0.15)